He took me to the historic observatory used by the University of Chicago.

 Emil is a special person for his community.
 He has been in the area since he was 14 years old.
 A lot of his time is joyfully helping his friends as well as they help him.
 His farm becomes the community storage area for many of the things that people and friends need to store in hopes of reusing again some day.
 He is generous with his time, property and talents.
 He brings a lot of common sense and helpful thinking to the ways things should be done "in his world" as he refers to it.
 I left shortly after a late breakfast at his architect friends new restaurant.

 The ride home had the fade of fall colors as I went south and the renew of traffic.
-I sure am happy to get home to my wife, business and friends.

 This is not the final blog.